This blog may contain affiliate links. Read our disclosure policy for more info.

 Sayulita’s downtown area is centered around the central plaza and beach, home to all the main restaurants, bars, and hotels.
-This means that you’re only a walking distance from the beach, the nightlife, the main attractions in town, and even the bus station.
+This means that you’re only walking distance from the beach, the nightlife, the main attractions in town, and even the bus station.

 This may sound attractive to those who love exploring on foot.
 But it’s important to note that when night comes, this area can get really busy and noisy.
-If you’re not bothered by the late-night noise and loves staying close to the beach, though, this is for you!
+If you’re not bothered by the late-night noise and love staying close to the beach, though, this is for you!

-Advantages to staying in downtown Sayulita:
+Advantages of staying in downtown Sayulita:

 - Walking distance to must-try local shops, restaurants, and cafes.